catalyst-cloud/catalystcloud-docs/source/contributing.rst

 .. warning::

-  Warnings can be used for to highlight things that must be done with caution.
+  Warnings can be used to highlight things that must be done with caution.

 .. code-block:: rst